Author: Steamy Chick

 Contraindication #4: Spontaneous Heavy Bleeding

 For anyone that experiences spontaneous heavy bleeding–sometimes referred to as two periods per month–steaming is contraindicated.
-Because the steam speeds up circulation and opens the cervix, it might cause spontaneous bleeding to occur–which can be dangerous when it’s heavy.
-Women with spontaneous bleeding who want to steam should go to an acupuncturist first and get herbs to get the spontaneous bleeding under control first (hint: ask for yunnan baiyao and they may give you this or some other formula that is a right fit for you).
+Because the steam increases circulation and might open the cervix, it might cause the onset of bleeding to occur–which can be dangerous when it’s heavy.
+Those with spontaneous bleeding who want to steam should go to an acupuncturist first and get herbs to get bleeding under control (hint: ask for yunnan baiyao and they may give you this or some other formula that is a right fit for you).

-The next consideration when it comes to vaginal steam safety is how the steam session is setup.
+The next consideration when it comes to pelvic steam safety is how the steam session is setup.
 Below are the components to consider.

-Ensure that the vaginal steam seat is sturdy and that it is placed far enough above the steam not to cause a burn.
+Ensure that the steam seat is sturdy and that it is placed far enough above the steam not to cause a burn.
 Unfortunately, I’ve seen a lot of unsafe youtube videos that advise women to steam by sitting directly on or straddling over a hot pot.
 This is not safe.
-Sadly, one woman attempted such a setup and fell in.
-She endured several burns.
-The vaginal steam seat should be a wooden box, a birthing stool or a sturdy chair.
-(To find something suitable see the sauna marketplace.)
+(Sadly, one woman attempted such a setup and fell in!
+Not surprisingly, she endured several burns.)
+Steam seats can be wooden sauna boxes, a birthing stool or a sturdy chair with hole cut out of the middle.
+A medical geriatric chair can also work well.
+As always, test the steam temperature to make sure it is comfortable before sitting over it.
+It should be a temperature that feels good like when taking a hot bath.

 Herb Pot